mairead/virti-app/README.md

 - https://eugrdn.me/blog/react-socketio-heroku/
 - https://www.youtube.com/watch?v=CrZ2JgLljAk

-Once I had a basic mesage app running I went back to add in the video capability but I realised I couldn't view the video capture across two devices because I was running it in localhost and not through https so then I started looking at utilities for adding self cert locally and found https://www.npmjs.com/package/https-localhost which is built on top of mkcert but I chickened out in the end and just pushed it up onto heroku
+After the simple mesage app was deployed I went back to add in the video capability but I realised I couldn't view the video capture across two devices because I was running it in localhost and not through https so then I started looking at utilities for adding self cert locally and found https://www.npmjs.com/package/https-localhost which is built on top of mkcert but I chickened out in the end and just pushed it up onto heroku

 ## Decisions
 I've done a bit of RTC stuff in the past but the last time I tried to work with it I found out PeerJS is not really supported any more and I didn't have any STUN or TURN provision so this time I started looking for examples where that was explicitly mentioned.
 I wasn't sure how robust the application had to be.